What is On-Page SEO?

 Title Tag Optimization

-The title tag is probably the most important element of on-page SEO.
+The title tag is probably the most important of the meta tags for on page SEO.

 The title tag is a meta tag that appears on the current tab that you’re on in your web browser.
 The title tag is another signal to search engines and to users about what your web page is about.